 You must use a data-driven strategy in order to execute successful demand generation and lead generation campaigns.
 First, you need to understand your buyer personas.
 Once you’ve looked at the data and analyzed information such as the job function, company size, and industry of your best buyers, it’s much easier to hit them with relevant campaigns.

-Content Marketing for Demand Generation & Lead Generation
+Content Marketing for Demand Generation vs. Lead Generation

-Did you know that content marketing generates 3 times as many leads as traditional outbound marketing, but costs 62% less (Demand Metric)?
+Did you know that content marketing generates 3 times as many leads as traditional outbound marketing but costs 62% less (source)?
 In both demand generation and lead generation, content is the key to success.

 Lead generation content is typically gated and directed to a landing page with a lead generation form that’s required in exchange for your content.
 Leads who fill out a form in exchange for content likely believe it might help them with their jobs, which allows you to provide your sales team with more qualified leads.
 Gating your content helps keep less qualified leads out of the funnel and from flowing through to your sales team.